 Pixel is a Facebook’s conversion tracking system which helps you to understand who’s coming to your website and to advertise to those people who are actually coming to your website, on Facebook.

 People hate advertising.
 Remove your logo from your photos.
 It’s not gonna work as well as without logo if you want people to share your content.
 On the other hand, if you want to get noticed and be unique, add the logo on the pictures.
 Try both!

-- 42. Ask people to share, like, comment on your
+- 48. Ask people to share, like, comment on your posts

 It’s amazing how asking creates magic